PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 He looked at Relan, in an ungainly pile on the floor.
 The blood turning brown where it had soaked into his tunic and dried.
 There was no color left in his face.
 The boy's lips were blue with cold, yet still a the slightest of breaths fluttered his nostrils.
 How was it that he lived?
 Was this not another kind of magic?
 The magic of will alone?

 "Kid," Boltac said softly.
 "C'mon, kid."
-He carefully removed the flask.

----

-Dimsbury feels the magic flood back into his limbs.
+He carefully removed the tiny top from the flask.
+Very, very carefully, he lifted the flask to Relan's blue and lifeless lips.
+Only the slightest flutter of air on Boltac's fingers gave him any hope that the lad was still alive.
+Boltac doubted that there was enough liquid to do more than wet the Relan's tongue.
+There was scarcely a chance that this would work at all.
+But there was so little chance that any of this should work, why not?
+Why not?

+He tipped the bottle up and the few drops disappeared into the cave of Relan's mouth.

+On the other side of the room, Dimsbury felt the tingle of power dance along his limbs.
+The magic was back!
 He sat up and exclaimed, "I will have power again."
-Then he sneezed twice, not understanding the funny feeling he had.
-Why did the room look differently.
-And what was that in front of his face.
-He brought his hand up to his face, bumping something.
+Then he sneezed twice, not understanding the sharp pain that shot through his skull each time.
+And why did the room look differently?
+What was in front of his face?
+He brought his hand up and bumped something.
 The pain became excruciating, and he realized that the Merchant's wand was stuck in his eye.
 He collapsed back to the floor with the shock of it.
-But lying there, hyperventilating for a moment, he calmed himself.
+But lying there, hyperventilating for a moment, he managed to calm himself.

----

-As Boltac helps Relan, Samga confronts the dying wizard.
-Wizard begs Samga to drag him closer.
-So Samga reaches down and picks him up.
-The mortal terror he had held the Wizard shivering out of his crudely formed body as a kind of excitement.
+On the far side of the room, he could see the flame, the font of all magic, guttering and flickering as if it was to go out.
+No, thought Dimsbury, this could not be?
+How could this Merchant?
+This fat, ignorant, money-grubbing aberration have stopped him?
+Did he know what a world without magic would be like?
+Could such a thing even exist.
+For himself, and for the greater good, Dimsbury realized he must reach the flame and coax it back to a fuller life.

+As he struggled to regain his feet, a shape appeared before him.
+Holding his chest, Samga said, "Master," because he didn't have another name for the man who lay before him.

 "Yes, Samga, my faithful servant after all.
-All is forgiven."
+Thank goodness I did not strike you down.
+Please, help me," said the Wizard, not entirely aware that he was begging.

+"You made me strong," said Samga.

+"Samga, Samga.
+You are my finest work.
+All is forgiven, my creation.
+Move your Father closer to the flame so that I may regain and preserve my power."

+Samga bent and picked up Dimsbury.
+He turned back towards the sputtering flame.

+"Yes, good Samga.
+Brave Samga," whispered Dimsbury, touching the wand in his eye gingerly.

 Samga looked up at the circle of heads mounted in on the wall.
 The broken and aborted things that had lead to him.
-The trial and error, the arrogant misuse of power in an attempt to craft life itself.
+The trial and the error, the arrogant misuse of power in an attempt to craft life itself.
 Not for the first time, Samga wished that he had had never been made.

 "Yessss," said Dimsbury.
 Just a little closer.
 Let me dip my fingers in the torrent of magic and then, and THEN!"
-Dimsbury started coughing again and more blood came up.
+Dimsbury started coughing and as the pain .

- As his clacking steps took him closer
+As his clacking steps took Samga closer to the flame, he lifted the Wizard high above his head.

----

-"Samga, how are you not dead?" asked Boltac.

-"I do not know, I must go to ask the Underking."

-"Ah, that guy.
-He'll have an answer, but it won't help you."

----

-Asarah hanging limb from limb.

-TEAR THEM LIMB FROM LIMB! commanded the Wizard.

-"Wait!" cried Boltac with a newfound strength in his voice.

-"They do not listen to you, Merchant.
-They bow to power."

-"En-henh, but what if I've got a whistle too?"
-Boltac fumbled with his charm necklace for a moment, while ever

----

-Well, cut me down!
+"What?
+What are you doing Samga.
+Lower me!
+The master commands!"

+"The Servant does not obey!"
+Samga threw the Wizard onto what was left of the magic flame.
+As Dimsbury landed on the the dais, with a sharp crack.
+Then there was a terrible tearing noise.
+The flames leapt up, in perfect focus.
+Terrible, blindingly white flames and as hungry as any real fire had ever been.
+Dimsbury screamed and screamed.
+Power shot through him and raked the top of the top of the chamber.
+The very Earth around them shook and still he screamed.

+And then there was a gasp.
+The flames folded in on themselves.
+With a crunching of bones and a whimpering, the Wizard folded up with them.
+Flickering in the magic light, tinier and tinier and tinier, until the the light of it winked out and only the light of a single torch that had not been knocked from the walls remained.

+# And a bunch of confused wolves

+And a bunch of confused wolves, wondered why they had been spending so much time underground.
+So they followed smell of fresh air out of the depths, snarled at each other, divided up into reasonably-sized packs once again and headed out to cause no end of trouble and woe for the deer of the thick, heavily-misted forests of Robrecht.
+The deer had grown fat and slow and plentiful in the wolves hiatus, but now they were in for a shock.
+The slow would be eaten.
+The fast would grow faster and so, everything would return to the way it should be.

+# Aftermath

+Gets up and bats the rest of the flame out with the magic negating glove.

+> And where every Orc had been, there was now a greasy spot on the floor.
+And in the center of each greasy spot -- pure and untarnished, was a small pile of gold.
+About a stomachful, Boltac thought, before he could banish the strange and terrible thought from his mind.

+Untie me!

 You know, you're a nice lookin' lady.